OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_581.rst

 - `Validate RPC argument when a server is added to a zone <https://github.com/OpenNebula/one/issues/2603>`__.
 - `Fix LXD market apps import procedure <https://github.com/OpenNebula/one/issues/3164>`__
 - `Fix misleading non persistent message in instantiate message <https://github.com/OpenNebula/one/issues/3095>`__
+- `Fix issue hides other labels that are not from lxd when a new vm template is created <https://github.com/OpenNebula/one/issues/3026>`__.
+- `Fix issue loading VM template with set showback in false <https://github.com/OpenNebula/one/issues/3007>`__.
+- `Fix issue change zone using sunstone + passenger <https://github.com/OpenNebula/one/issues/3157>`__.
+- `Fix issue does not show the datastores table when a new VM template is downloaded <https://github.com/OpenNebula/one/issues/3066>`__.